MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 ROMI-led companies use past performance results from time series techniques like marketing or media mix modelling - **MMM** - as part of their strategic planning.
 MMM compares high level incremental impact of online and offline marketing initiatives on revenues.
 Marketers can use this to estimate the optimal marketing mix amongst campaign and channel alternatives and allocate budgets proportionally according to what is most likely to pay off.

+Once the MMM budgets are set, Multi-Touch Attribution - **MTA** - tracks granular dimensions of in flight online media performance to ensure that each channel is optimized in near real-time.

+Cross channel shifts can be evaluated periodically throughout campaigns.

+is a solution that offers tactical in-flight insights by determining the relative contribution of individual campaign impressions towards a goal for the purpose of performance measurement and optimizations.
+It suggests ways to optimize short-term marketing performance.
+It focuses on addressable channels and leverages granular, user-level data to analyze performance in near real time.
+It does this by calculating and assigning fractional KPI credit to the marketing touchpoints and dimensions (publisher, placement, creative, offer, etc.) along the consumer journey that influenced an action (e.g. a sale) towards the desired outcome of the campaign.
+Marketers can use this insight to make smarter tactical decisions, such as which call to action to use or which keywords to bid on.

 **Measure and Optimize the journey Tactically within addressable channels with Multi-Touch Attribution**

 Tactical decision making.